GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 ## Lazy-load third-party resources

-All resources that are below the fold are good candidates for [lazy-loading](/efficiently-load-third-party-javascript/#lazy-load-third-party-resources).
+All resources that are below the fold are good candidates for [lazy loading](/efficiently-load-third-party-javascript/#lazy-load-third-party-resources).

 The sample app has a YouTube video embedded in an [iframe](https://developer.mozilla.org/docs/Web/HTML/Element/iframe).
 To check out how many requests the page makes and which come from the embedded YouTube iframe: